tshsu04224/iot_robottle/README.md

 # **RoBottle - The Smart Drinking IoT Device**

 ## **Project Overview**
-Robottle is a Smart Drinking IoT device designed to encourage healthy hydration habits.
-Using a Raspberry Pi Zero 2W and a range of sensors, the device monitors water quality, water levels, and user drinking behavior.
-It delivers real-time updates and reminders through a LINE bot interface, ensuring users stay hydrated.
-Additionally, the system prompts users to drink water after extended periods of inactivity, helping to maintain regular hydration throughout the day.
+RoBottle is a Smart Drinking IoT device designed to promote healthy hydration habits.
+Utilizing a Raspberry Pi Zero 2W and various sensors, the device monitors water quality, water levels, and user drinking behavior.
+It provides real-time updates and hydration reminders through a LINE bot interface, ensuring users stay hydrated.
+Additionally, the system prompts users to drink water after extended periods of inactivity, helping maintain regular hydration throughout the day.

 ## **Features**
 - **Water Intake Tracking:** Monitors water consumption using an ultrasonic sensor.
 - **Water Quality Monitoring:** Measures Total Dissolved Solids (TDS) using a TDS sensor.
-- **Hydration Reminders:** LED reminders to prompt drinking after an hour of inactivity.
+- **Hydration Reminders:** LED reminders prompt drinking after an hour of inactivity.
 - **Web Interface:** Displays data via LINE Bot.
 - **Tilt Detection:** Detects when the bottle is tilted using an accelerometer to infer drinking activity.